 Are you considering a return to teaching?
 The University of South Wales is one of just a few universities to provide the Further Professional Development for Returning and Supply Teachers course, which meets the requirements for teachers who have been out of the profession for five years or more.

-This 40-credit course covers all National Curriculum subjects in the context of the classroom and will include an emphasis on the Foundation Phase in Wales and its seven areas of learning, and 10 days or equivalent working in a school or schools, in either a voluntarily or paid position.
+This 40-credit course covers all areas of learning and experience in simulated classrooms in the university.
+Also included are 10 days or equivalent working in a school or schools, in either a voluntarily or paid position.

-Issues of assessment, management and resourcing are discussed as an integral part of these studies, and the course provides an opportunity to explore recent and relevant changes and innovations.
+Issues of assessment, management and resourcing are discussed as integral aspects of these studies and the course provides an opportunity to explore recent and relevant developments, reforms and innovations.
 It is structured to provide plenty of practical experience supported by the relevant theory.

-You will study with other qualified teachers and will review, enhance and consolidate your skills, knowledge and understanding of successful practice in primary education.
-You will also become familiar with recent developments in education systems, methods and practices.
+You will study with other qualified teachers and will review, enhance and consolidate your skills, knowledge and understanding of successful practice in primary education

-There are holidays within these times of 17th, 24th April and the 29th May.
+There are holidays within these times of 8th, 15th April and 27th May.